tezansahu/Waffle-CLI/readme.md

-# Waffle-CLI
+<h1 style="text-align: center">Waffle-CLI</h1>

+***

-Waffle-CLI Explorer is a CLI tool for Ethereum Developers, created by [Tezan Sahu](https://github.com/tezansahu) & [Smit Rajput](https://github.com/smitrajput), using Aleth.io API.
+Waffle-CLI Explorer :computer: is a CLI tool for Ethereum Developers, created using Aleth.io API.
 This project was started as a part of Gitcoin's Beyond Blockchain Hackathon aiming to serve as a CLI block explorer curated for developers to monitor smart contracts & much more.

 ***
 ## Setting it up